 "Carlos Lockspur." he said, offering a hand with a raised brow.
 The name sounded familiar, like he had just heard it.
 "Ahh...
 Dont take this the wrong way, but weren't you killed in the crash?" he asked.

 "That all depends.
-Do believe in ghosts?" she said, reaching out and touching his hand.
+Do you believe in ghosts?" she asked, reaching out and touching his hand.
 He saw an image of her being pulled into the darkness and realized she had imprinted a vision in his mind.

-"Do I even want to know what's going on?" he asked, thinking of all the ways she could have altered his mind.
+"Do I even want to know what that means?" he asked, thinking of all the ways she could have altered his mind.

-Carolyn shrugged.
-"Honesty, probably not.
-But if it's any comfort, Lady Hemmingford sent me here, too.
-Just not your Lady Hemmingford." she added.
+"If it's any comfort, Lady Hemmingford sent me.
+Not your Lady Hemmingford." she added.
 "Mine is a few years older."

 "Is she up to her old tricks?"

-"Oh but you did.
-You just cant remember what you did.
+"Oh, but you did.
+You just can't remember.
 Call it a side-effect of your rapid recovery.
-But fear not, your culpability in this little fiasci will all come back to you in time."
+But fear not, your culpability in this little fiasco will come back in time."

 "Two times in as many hours."

-Carolyn gently lowered his hand and said, "Oh, come now, you're only pissed off because you woke up and realized you're a pawn and not the king."
+"Come now, you're only pissed because you woke up and realized you're a pawn and not the king.
+We all use people and we all allow others to use us."

-"What are you here for?"
+"What are you here to use?"
 He asked, turning to the sound of something big running towards them in the next compartment.

-Binky the raptor bounded in through the open hatch high above the far corner.
-It landed hard and skidded to a stop just behind Carolyn and made several incoherent noises in her ear.
+Binky landed hard and skidded to a stop just behind Carolyn and made several incoherent noises in her ear.
 She didn't turn to look.
 She knew it was Binky.
 "They've sabotaged the main control console on your ship.
 I need you to repair the damage and get that ship mobile again.
 Dark things are going to happen soon, and when they do, we need to be ready to move."

 Binky snorted and nodded her head.

-Carolyn turned back to Lockspur, holding the pouch he abandoned on the bridge.
-"Then I guess it's fortunate for us, Binky brought these." she said, handing Lockspur the overburdened tool pouch.
-"In case youre wondering, Binky used to love playing fetch.
+Carolyn turned back to Lockspur, holding the pouch he had abandoned on the bridge.
+"Then I guess it's fortunate for us.
+Binky brought these," she said, handing Lockspur the overburdened tool pouch.
+"In case you're wondering, Binky used to love playing fetch.
 And he always found what he was searching for."

 Lockspur held up his left hand and said, "What about my hand?
 It's still not strong enough."